Gruppe-1-oslomet-programering/Exam-Web/README.md

 ***
 ### Code
 We have coded mobile first in mind, with some adjusting to fit content in big screens.
-We have styled some elements inside classes, while keeping the visual profile overall the website.
+We have styled some elements inside classes, while keeping the visual profile overall on the website.
 ***
 ### Credits
 The sources can also be reached on the site from a link in the footer.